Civil rights leaders rebuke Zuckerberg's free speech address

 That was true, Zuckerberg said, for Martin Luther King Jr. and the abolitionist and escaped slave Frederick Douglass, and it was critical to the ability of movements like #BlackLivesMatter and #MeToo to go viral.

-Bernice King, King's lone surviving daughter, and Alicia Garza, who helped found Black Lives Matter, issued shark rebukes in an online space where black voices have become increasingly influential: Twitter.
+Bernice King, King's lone surviving daughter, and Alicia Garza, who helped found Black Lives Matter, issued sharp rebukes in an online space where black voices have become increasingly influential: Twitter.

 "I heard #MarkZuckerberg's ‘free expression’ speech, in which he referenced my father," Bernice King tweeted Thursday afternoon.
 "I'd like to help Facebook better understand the challenges #MLK faced from disinformation campaigns launched by politicians.
 These campaigns created an atmosphere for his assassination."

-Note: CORRECTION (Oct.
-18, 2019, 9:55 a.m.
-ET): A previous version of this article misspelled the last name of the president and director-counsel of the NAACP Legal Defense and Educational Fund.
-She is Sherrilyn Ifill, not Iffill.
-The article also misspelled the last name of a conservative Writer.
-He is Ben Shapiro, not Shaprio.